London premier low-cost private medical x-rays: West London Kensington W8

 🌟We then email your digital xrays to you, your GP or specialist🌟

-At Sayer Clinic: Kensington London W8 Spinal Digital computerised X-Rays are taken when diagnostically indicated, while the patient stands, so that spinal curvature, twisting, scoliosis or disc compression or narrowing can be clearly assessed – most people suffer back pain when they stand or sit, not when lying down.
+At Sayer Clinic: Kensington London W8 our latest 2017 Spinal Digital computerised X-Rays are taken when diagnostically indicated, while the patient stands, so that spinal curvature, twisting, scoliosis or disc compression or narrowing can be clearly assessed – most people suffer back pain when they stand or sit, not when lying down.
 The X-Ray can also detect any disease or pressures on the discs, congenital deformities, bone cancer, osteoporosis (brittle bones in older people).

 We take time to clearly show, explain and discuss the images and results with you so that together we can advise on the best plan of action for your health.